Life-Long Kansan Family Advocate Servant Leader

 Commissioner O’Hara, a 4th generation Kansan, was raised on a farm near Mapleton.
 The family dairy was active until she graduated from high school, which meant chores every night and morning until she left home to go to college.

 She graduated from Kansas University with a Bachelor's in Education.
 She did her student teaching in the Olathe School district, substituted for a short time in that district and then later homeschooled her two youngest children.
 Commissioner O’Hara was a general contractor and developer.
 She now owns small industrial buildings in Olathe and has an ownership in a family manufacturing business in Olathe with her son.
-Charlotte is a proud member of St. Michael's Parish.
+Charlotte is a parishioner at St. Michael's.

 "Charlotte O'Hara has been a consistent and reliable conservative voice for families in Johnson County"